wcout/fltk-gif-animation/README.md

 ## Current status

 The current status is promising - it works well, but needs some more tests.
-I will stay with Solution 2 for now and try to improve a few aspects, but it may take some time.
+I will stay with `Solution 2` for now and try to improve a few aspects, but it may take some time.

 *Update:*

-A few bugs have been fixed in Solution 2 that have not been reflected in Solution 1 yet.
+A few bugs have been fixed in `Solution 2` that have not been reflected in `Solution 1` yet.

-Issues remaining in Solution 2:
+Issues remaining in `Solution 2`:

 - How to make it usable as `Fl_Shared_Image`?
-One problem is, that `Fl_Shared_Image` works through file extension, so how to decide if to make an normal GIF or an animated GIF?
+One problem is, that `Fl_Shared_Image` works through file extension (or file header actually), so how to decide if to create an normal GIF or an animated GIF?

 - Can the API for `Fl_Image()` derived classes be completed?
 E.g. how to implement `Fl_Animated_GIF_Image::color_average()`/`desaturate()` and `copy()`?

+  - `color_average()` and `desaturate()` work now
+  - `copy()` is hard to implement - currently I have implemented a `resize()` method that can be used to _replace_ the current image with the resized one (useful to be called only once therefore)
+  - also it works to run several instances of the _same_ animation simultaneously and to use it as tiles in `Fl_Tiled_Image`

 ## Test

 You can test the different solutions with the test programs in each folder.
 For the `internal` approach you must have `FLTK` as source distribution to replace the mentioned files.
+As said before `Solution 1` is not as advanced as `Solution 2` because I did not develop it further after starting with `Solution 2`.

 There are some crude scripts in the root directory that help to compile the test programs under Linux.